Table of Contents

 All new and transfer students are encouraged to keep up with any new immigration information by going to the Office of International Affairs website.

-Within 15 days of your date of entry, you must report to your DSO, attend GSBS Orientation, and Register for classes.
+Within 15 days of your date of entry, you must report to our Designated School Official, attend both international student and GSBS orientations, and register for classes.

 Texas Tech University Health Sciences Center does not refund the SEVIS fee.